zelikos/zeliblue/README.md

 ## Installation

-I recommend looking into either the [main uBlue images](https://universal-blue.org/images/) or [making your own](https://universal-blue.org/tinker/make-your-own/), but, if you want to, here's how you can use Zelibue on your system:
+For most users, I would recommend looking into either [Bluefin](https://projectbluefin.io/) or [Bazzite](https://bazzite.gg/), or, for tinkerers, I recommend [making your own](https://universal-blue.org/tinker/make-your-own/).
+Both of the former two projects have many more contributors and a much larger community for support, whereas Zeliblue is run by one sole maintainer.

-The recommended installation method is to use the latest ISO from [the Releases page](https://github.com/zelikos/zeliblue/releases/tag/auto-iso).
+With that being said, for those that do still want to give Zeliblue a try, the recommended installation method is to use the latest ISO from [the Releases page](https://github.com/zelikos/zeliblue/releases/tag/auto-iso).

 You can also rebase an existing Silverblue/Kinoite installation to the latest build: